 Cancer of the cervix may have the following causative factors.

-Women with Weakened Immune Systems: Women with low immunity can develop cervical cancer.
+Women with Weak Immune Systems: Women with low immunity can develop cervical cancer.
 Such as women with HIV/AIDS, and organ transplantation have low immunity and are at higher risk of developing cervical cancer.

 Multiple Sexual Partners: A woman with multiple sexual partners or being sexually active at a young age is at a high risk of developing it.
 Being involved with multiple sex partners, there is a high risk of getting HPV infection which increases the risk.

-Low socioeconomic status: People with low socioeconomic status have very limited access to healthcare facilities such as unable to do screening for cervical cancer and HPV vaccination.
+People with low socioeconomic status have very limited access to healthcare facilities such as being unable to do screening for cervical cancer and HPV vaccination.
 Thus increases the risk of developing cervical cancer.
+HPV vaccination and routine screening prevent and detect cancer and save lives.

 How to Diagnose Cervical Cancer?

-Physical examination and Health History: Your health care provider will take a complete medical and gynecological history including signs and symptoms and will do a thorough physical examination, especially a pelvic examination.
+Your healthcare provider will take a complete medical and gynecological history, including signs and symptoms, and will perform a thorough physical examination, especially a pelvic examination.

-Pap smear: A pap smear is done by removing cells with a swab of the cervical surface to see under a microscope to find out cancerous or precancerous changes in the cells of the cervix.
-This test also indicates the infection or inflammatory processes.
+A pap smear is done by removing cells with a swab of the cervical surface under a microscope to find cancerous or precancerous changes in the cervix’s cells.
+This test also indicates infection or inflammatory processes.

-Colposcopy: In this procedure, your healthcare professional uses a device called a colposcope to visualize the cervix.
+Colposcopy: In this procedure, your healthcare professional uses a colposcope device to visualize the cervix.
 It helps in cervical cells and changes in the cell’s shape.

 Biopsy: A small piece of tissue is taken under a microscope to differentiate and diagnose between cancerous cells and non-cancerous cells.
 This also helps to diagnose the type of cancer.

 Human papillomavirus testing: HPV test is done in screening for cervical cancer.
-It is not necessary that a positive HPV test confirm it but it can detect and show precancerous changes in cervical tissues
+A positive HPV test doesn’t need to confirm it but it can detect and show precancerous changes in cervical tissues

 CT scan (computed tomography): This test shows the spread of cancer to other parts of the body which may help in the staging of cervical cancer.